Ryan-Andrade/Final-Project/README.md

 # -----------

 ## Price Direction Prediction
-The idea behind this project is to prediction the price direction of 10 energy stocks.
+The idea behind this project is to prediction the price direction of stocks.

 ## Stand UP
 What did you do last time?